Understanding Your Class Schedule

 Some classes have additional sections such as a discussion, drill or lab to go along with the lecture.
 Sometimes these are 0.0 credit, non-graded sections, and sometimes they are an additional 1 or 2 credits.
 Any of these sections that appear on your schedule are required.
 They often meet on different days and times from the lecture.

-Some sections of Health Dynamics (Kin 140) have two components: activity and lecture.
-You may be registered for two sections of Kin 140 and have different instructors for activity and lecture.
+All sections of Health Dynamics (Kin 140) have two components: activity and lecture.
+If you are taking this class, you will be registered for two sections of Kin 140 and may have different instructors for activity and lecture.

 music pENDING placements

-You may see a pending placement music course (MUS 0X0) on your schedule if you requested an ensemble or voice or piano lessons.
+You may see a pending placement music course (MUSA or MUSE 0X0) on your schedule if you requested an ensemble or voice or piano lessons.
 This is put on your schedule until you audition with the Music Department during Orientation weekend or the first week of classes.
 Your schedule will be adjusted once the department has placed you.

 The pending placement courses are: